atmosphere

 6CO2(g) + 6H2O(l) → C6H12O6(aq) + 6O2(g)

 Over the next billion years as the algae and bacteria continued to photosynthesise the amount of oxygen present in the atmosphere slowly begins to rise and the amount of carbon dioxide begins to fall.
-Another way the carbon dioxide level dropped was that it simply dissolves in the newly formed seas and oceans.
+Another main route in which the amount of carbon dioxide gas present dropped was that it simply dissolves in the newly formed seas and oceans.

 With the movement and evolution of plants and animals onto land and life in the oceans also growing and evolving the atmosphere is becoming more and more polluted with oxygen.
 The amount of carbon dioxide gas is starting to decrease rapidly.
 As plants on land and microbes in the oceans live then die they are removing carbon dioxide as they end up forming fossil fuels such as coal, oil and gas.